cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis.rst

     - combine
     - difference

-Walking the Geometry in a Vector Layer
+Geometry in a Vector Layer
 ********************************************

 There's number of ways to access a Layer's features and each feature geometry.
 We will NOT walk through all of them here.
 One way to access a layer is through the\  `QgsVectorDataProvider <http://doc.qgis.org/head/classQgsVectorDataProvider.html>`_ \class.
 You can get a reference to a data provider directly from your\  `QgsVectorLayer <http://doc.qgis.org/head/classQgsVectorLayer.html>`_ \class.